ProDataMan/A-Long-Way-Out/Chapter 0.md

 And amidst these transformative developments, Vic, the software developer turned visionary, was inadvertently becoming the richest man on the planet.
 Little did he know that the technology he had unlocked would soon become humanity's lifeline to escape a looming disaster on Earth.

 ---

-(Note: The chapter is now around 1,642 words.
-If you'd like further elaboration or have any other specific scenes, details, or dialogues in mind, feel free to share, and we can continue expanding the chapter.)